 Test To Release Program

-Starting on December 15, 2020, the UK implemented a new ‘test to release’ program for all arrivals coming from high-risk nations (nations not on the travel corridor list.)
+Starting on May 17, 2021 the UK resumed their paused ‘test to release’ program for all arrivals coming from Amber Countries.

 COVID-19 Health Requirements While in the UK